Sheeo/Patch-Z/README.md

 Minimum energy requirement for overcharge changed to 2.000 energy.

+Rate of fire increased to once every two seconds.

 Overcharge will spend as much energy as possible, up to 50% of the total storage capacity available.